KennaSecurity/podman-login-buildkite-plugin/README.md

 ### `server` (optional)

-The server to log in to, if blank or ommitted logs into Quay.
+The server to log in to (logs into Quay, if blank or ommitted).

-### `password-env`
+### `password-env` (optional)

-The environment variable that the password is stored in
+The environment variable that the password is stored in.

 Defaults to `PODMAN_LOGIN_PASSWORD`.